Regents Scholarships for Transfer Students

 • Most Regents Scholarships require full-time enrollment, though some allow part-time attendance.

-• Covers tuition and required fees, room and board (or calculated off-campus expenses), and a $1,000 annual stipend for educational expenses like books or computer equipment.
+• Covers tuition and required fees, room and meal plan (or the institution's calculated off-campus expenses), and a $1,000 annual stipend for other educational expenses, such as books or computer equipment.

 USM Partial Scholarships